 \subsection{State-of-the-Art Comparison}

-\textbf{DanceTrack.} We report SAM2MOT's results on DanceTrack test set in Table \ref{tab:DanceTrack_comparison}, and compare them with other popular methods.
-The results demonstrate that SAM2MOT significantly surpasses existing baselines in nonlinear object motion scenarios, establishing a new state-of-the-art.
+Table \ref{tab:total_comparison} reports the results of SAM2MOT across different benchmarks, compared with other popular methods.

-When using Co-DINO-l as the detector, SAM2MOT achieves HOTA of\(\ 75.5\), MOTA of\(\ 89.2\), and IDF1 of\(\ 83.4\).
-When using Grounding-DINO-l, the corresponding values are\(\ 75.8\),\(\ 88.5\), and\(\ 83.9\), respectively.
+\textbf{DanceTrack.} The results show that SAM2MOT substantially surpasses existing baselines in handling non-linear object motion, establishing a new state of the art.
+With Co-DINO-L as the detector, SAM2MOT achieves HOTA = \(75.5\), MOTA = \(89.2\), and IDF1 = \(83.4\).
+Using Grounding-DINO-L, the corresponding scores are \(75.8\), \(88.5\) and \(83.9\), respectively.